RichardEllicott/EEGodotCPP3/README.md

 - if you get any compile problems refer to the Godot docs, you may need to install a compiler
 - setup an ide like [vs.code](https://code.visualstudio.com/)
 - to compile the project run scons in the root directory, check out the demo folder for a Godot project
+- source code to edit is in the src subfolder
+- the file register_types.cpp is set up to link all the modules to compile
+- i have custom macros in macros.h to reduce code for adding @export properties
+- two templates demonstrate basic functionality, the second template is a single file template bypassing the normal two file convention... it may be useful for beginners and fast code editing